Syn By Design

 Eric Masiello

-Full Stack JavaScript Engineer
+Full Stack JavaScript/TypeScript Engineer

 Extensive Experience

-• JS library development expert
+• JS/TS library development

 • React